 When it comes down to it, there is no clear answer as to where the term “spirits” actually came from.
 To get a better look at what might have inspired ancient humans to coin this term, let’s take a closer look at liquor.

 Liquor comes in many flavors and varieties, but all liquor starts as a mash of fermented ingredients that then undergo a distillation process.
 Prior to this, the fermentation process is responsible for turning sugars in the mixture into alcohol.
 The distillation of the mixture creates a higher concentration of alcohol.
-Some liquor is aged in wooden barrels, which can help to increase or enhance the color or flavors of the end product.
+Some liquor, such as Whiskey, is aged in wooden barrels, which can help to increase or enhance the color or flavors of the end product.

 For a beverage to be considered a liquor, it must be distilled to produce alcohol.
 Due to the distillation process and since no extra sugar is added, hard alcohol is known to contain a large percentage of alcohol.
 Their ABV categorizes most alcohols, and to get the proof; the ABV is doubled.
 For example, a spirit with 40% ABV would have a proof of 80.